mdhaduk/WildWareness/README.md

 - Pooja Vasanthan
 **Project Name:** WildWareness
 ## **Proposed Project:**
-WildWareness is a web application designed to provide real-time wildfire information, emergency shelter locations, and community-reported fire updates.
+WildWareness is a web application designed to provide real-time wildfire information, emergency shelter locations, and community-reported fire updates in the state of California.

 The platform serves:
 - People in wildfire-affected areas who need information on active fires and emergency shelters.